luvixsocial/DiscordRevolt/README.md

 ---

-_DiscordRevolt is part of the **Luvix Social** ecosystem, providing powerful tools for seamless bot development._
+_WhiskerCat is part of the **Luvix Social** ecosystem, providing powerful tools for seamless bot development._